BrightwheelEarly Learning StandardsMassachusetts › Mathematics & Reasoning

 Mathematics & Reasoning milestones by age group

 Understanding where children are developmentally helps educators plan meaningful activities and document progress accurately.
-These milestones align with Massachusetts’s Massachusetts ELG indicators and nationally recognized frameworks including NAEYC’s Developmentally Appropriate Practice and the CDC’s Milestone Moments.
+These milestones align with Massachusetts’s ELG indicators and nationally recognized frameworks including NAEYC’s Developmentally Appropriate Practice and the CDC’s Milestone Moments.

 Age groupKey Massachusetts ELG milestonesWhat educators can do